 Merel Smitt is an artist based in Rotterdam.
 She builds immersive installations and creates interventions in the public space that interfere with our daily lives.
 Her work is research based, site-specific and the audience, knowingly and unknowingly, participate in various ways, being actively present.
 You can come across one of her projects in situations or settings where you don’t expect art to happen.

 Her projects often result in multiple outcomes that can be seen together as a whole but can also be experienced separately.
 The output consist of all sorts of interventions, varying from installations, websites, fictional campaigns, score-books, audio-tours, walks, role playing games and so on.

-In her work she hijacks, exposes and disrupts political and social systems within our society.
-The impact of her work lies within the participatants, how they as human beings cope under the manipulation of these systems, how it influences their behavior and interactions towards each other.
+In her work she researches, exposes and questions political and social systems within our society.
+The impact of her work lies within the participants; they become aware of the way certain frameworks, norms and expectations produced by these systems influence our environment, behavior and interactions.

-To shape the actual and artistic content she collaborates with performers, graphic designers, webdesigners and form the content by researching different perspectives of philosophers, government and social workers, company’s and experts.
-Her work is very much interdisciplinary and not to be called just theater.
-It is performative but it is also participatory, graphical, visual and sometimes even activism.
+To shape the actual and artistic content she often collaborates with performers, graphic designers, web designers and researches different perspectives by speaking with communities, philosophers, activists, government and social workers, companies and experts.